mspjp/MSPJPWPTheme/readme.md

 1. change console type to CMD (default Powershell)
 1. move current directory to "D:\home\site\wwwroot\wp-content"
 1. upload mspthemedeploy.bat in this repository to that directory
-1. run mspthemedeploy.bat (starting git clone and deploy theme!)
+1. run mspthemedeploy.bat (starting git clone and deploying theme!)

 # update
 use same method as above "install" (it runs git pull)